Hong Kong police charge 2 men after Stand News raid | DW | 30.12.2021

 Hong Kong police arrested seven journalists who either worked with Stand News or were former employees of the news organization on Wednesday.

+All journalists had been waiting in police detention for around 30 hours, awaiting either charges against them or release from police detention.
+Under Hong Kong law, police can detain suspects for a maximum of 48 hours.

-Around 200 national police officers raided the media organization's office around lunchtime.
-Later on Wednesday, the news organization said it was shutting operations.
+Around 200 national police officers raided the media organization's office around lunchtime yessterday, seizing phones, computers and documents.

 DW correspondent Phoebe Kong reported that officers of the Hong Kong police's national security department also searched the home of Hong Kong Journalists Association chairman Ronson Chan the same day.